The Lonely Skier

-The Lonely Skier is a 1947 thriller novel by the British writer Hammond Innes.
+The Lonely Skier is a 1947 thriller novel by British writer Hammond Innes.
 It is set in the Dolomites where a number of people are hunting a stash of buried Nazi treasure.
 The hero Neil Blair, recently demobbed from the army and unemployed, is hired to go to an isolated ski resort and pretend he is writing a screenplay.

 In 1948 it was adapted into a film Snowbound directed by David MacDonald for Gainsborough Pictures and starring Dennis Price, Robert Newton and Herbert Lom.

-Jack Adrian relates how Innes completed an arduous skiing course in the Italian Dolomites just before he was demobbed.
+Jack Adrian relates how Innes completed an arduous skiing course in the Italian Dolomites before he was demobbed.
 It was, said Innes, "Stiffer than any army course I was ever on, including battle training."
 His experiences were used as the background for the novel.